 Before data can be analyzed, data must be collected.
 This is an important process that is often hidden from students (e.g., to save class time or simply for convenience).
 This may explain why students seldom question the source, quality, or integrity of the data presented to them.
-Students frequently accept data points as “true,” including in data analyses extreme observations or data points that are physically impossible (Allie et al., 1998; Deardorff, 2001; Pillay et al., 2008).
+Students frequently accept data points as “true,” including extreme observations or data points that are physically impossible (Allie et al., 1998; Deardorff, 2001; Pillay et al., 2008).
 Séré et al. (1993) conducted an extensive study exploring students’ understanding of obtaining measurements in the context of optics and electricity.
 Their findings include that students often do not see a need for repeated measurements and when asked to take more than one measurement, students used subsequent measurements to confirm earlier measurements.
 These same students generally did not distinguish between random and systematic error in data and frequently did not fully understand the objective of constructing confidence intervals.

 Collecting measurements, reporting and interpreting the observed values, and understanding the uncertainty resulting from measurement error is an important and recognized concept in the lab sciences, e.g. chemistry and physics, and has received considerable attention in these fields.
 This allows us to present known and widespread misconceptions that students have regarding measurements and measurement error before proceeding with the main learning objectives associated with metrology.
-The perhaps most in-depth study on students’ misconceptions about obtaining measurements in the context of experimental data was conducted by Lubben & Millar (1996) in the United Kingdom surveying over 1000 students of ages 11, 14 and 16.
+The perhaps most in-depth study on students’ misconceptions about obtaining measurements in the context of experimental data was conducted by Lubben & Millar (1996) in the United Kingdom, surveying over 1000 students of ages 11, 14 and 16.
 The authors developed a so-called “Model of progression of ideas concerning experimental data.”
 This model has widely been confirmed (also when applied to college level students) in later studies such as Allie et al. (1998), Buffler et al. (2001), Deardorff (2001) or Pillay et al. (2008).

 Examples of misconceptions and misunderstandings of measurement uncertainty in students ranging from middle school to college include (cf., Lubben & Millar, 1996):